Building a Dynamic Progress Loader

+In this guide we will build a determinate progress loader with Lottie.
 Determinate loaders are animations that show the progress of a download in real-time.
 Using Lottie's dynamic properties API we can change an animation while it plays it in response to a download progress.

 The final animation will be a boat rolling over the ocean, as the download reaches 100% the water will fill the screen.
 Once the download finishes a completion animation will play.